SerahNderitu/Know-JavaScript---JS-Simplified/README.md

 ## Index in JS

-A JS index is a number given to each character in order in a string.
+A [JS index](https://github.com/SerahNderitu/Know-JavaScript---JS-Simplified/blob/main/index.js) is a number given to each character in order in a string.

+We use a JS built-in method, indeOf to get the index of a character.